titon/toolkit/roadmap.md

 All releases will contain bug fixing and polishing for current features.

-### 1.1.0 ###
-* Mask - A component that will mask a target element with a blackout.
-* Loader - CSS based loaders and spinners.
-* Improvements for Input by adding custom select dropdowns and multi-select support.

 ### 1.2.0 ###
 * Marquee - A component that displays multiple slides at once and allows for cycling through a variable amount.
 A sister component to the carousel.
 * Step - A component that highlights a step in a series of consecutive steps (represented by an arrow based navigation).